 Berkovich being led through Moscow's Zamoskvoretsky District Court

 On 4 May, Berkovich and Petriychuk were detained in Moscow for “justifying terrorism.”
-The pair was reported to the authorities by members of the NOD over the play Finist Yasny Sokol – in the play, women from Russia who have decided to marry Islamists travel to Syria, where they are subsequently recruited by militants.
+The pair was reported to the authorities by members of the National Liberation Movement ( over the play Finist Yasny Sokol – in the play, women from Russia who have decided to marry Islamists travel to Syria, where they are subsequently recruited by militants.
 The authors of the report complained, among other things, that the actors did not verbally declare the ban on ISIS in Russia during the play [ISIS is an extremist organization banned in Russia, and every mention of it in media reports, broadcasts and public performances has to be supplemented with a disclaimer about its status – The Insider].
 The play premiered in 2020, and was awarded the Golden Mask theatre prize – one of Russia’s most prestigious awards in the field.
 Both Berkovich and Petriychuk were initially released after being interrogated, but were almost immediately detained again as suspects.